looooo/pastix/docs/doxygen/chapters/Pastix_Install.md

 **Install LAPACK and LAPACKE**

-LAPACK and LAPACKE are librairies that provide routines for solving systems of linear equations.
+LAPACK and LAPACKE are libraries that provide routines for solving systems of linear equations.
 They depend on the BLAS library.

 On Linux :